igorcasmarques/igorcasmarques.github.io/my-story/14-from-amherst-to-curitiba.md

 With one caveat: safety.

 It's not uncommon for people to be robbed or have their homes burglarized in Brazil.
-In fact, there was a break-in in our apartment complex the first week we were there, but super caught them on camera and called the police, who came to arrest them.
+In fact, there was a break-in in our apartment complex the first week we were there, but our super caught them on camera and called the police, who came to arrest them.

 And a second caveat: good education is expensive.

 We enrolled Samuel in a public school in a somewhat sketchy neighbourhood.
-Since classes were online due to the pandemic, we weren't worry about his safety in school or the quality of education.
-But had we stayed in Curitiba long enough for the pandemic restrictions to be lifted, we would have had to transfer him to a private school.
+Since classes were online due to the pandemic, we weren't worried about his safety in school or the quality of the education he got.
+But had we stayed in Curitiba long enough for the pandemic restrictions to be lifted, we would have had to transfer him to a good private school.

 Living in the US or Canada was really just a way for us to enable our children to grow up safely and with access to good education.
 In most other regards, I like living in Brazil better, and Vero feels most at home in Chile.